 Fordham Law School is pleased to announce that Norrinda Brown Hayat, one of clinical legal education’s rising stars and an award-winning housing advocate, has been appointed to the full-time faculty.
-She will begin teaching in the upcoming fall semester.
+She will join the faculty in the fall and will be teaching a housing-related clinic in the upcoming spring semester.

 “I am excited to join Fordham’s wonderful faculty and to teach and engage with students interested in aiding the right to counsel in eviction cases and joining the fight for the right to housing in New York City and beyond,” said Professor Hayat.